robocode-dev/tank-royale/CONTRIBUTING.md

       feature.
 If it is a good idea, it should be implemented eventually.
 If it is a bad idea, it will properly never get implemented, or rejected.
     - Don't expect an ETA for when a feature is implemented, when, or if it gets accepted.
-If you want the feature to be implemented sometime soon, you are welcome to make an [pull request] by yourself and/or get assistance from other developers.
+If you want the feature to be implemented sometime soon, you are welcome to make a [pull request] by yourself and/or get assistance from other developers.
 - **Implementing a feature request**:
     - If you want to implement a feature request, you need to make sure it is accepted as a feature that should go into